ciscoecosystem/terraform-aci-pbr/README.md

 * Currently Consul nodes MAC address must be specified as `meta` in the Consul service definition
 * If the redirection policy becomes empty (no remaining healthy service), it is not deleted

-**~> This module only manages Redirection Policy lifecycle, it does not automate the creation of the Service-Graph deployment.
+**~>Note** This module only manages Redirection Policy lifecycle, it does not automate the creation of the Service-Graph deployment.

 ## What is consul-terraform-sync?